 Failing to contact an attorney right after a truck accident could be a mistake.
-There are several issues that may arise in handling evidence and dealing with insurance companies following an accident, so it is important to follow the advice of a qualified truck accident lawyer when dealing with insurance companies after a Western PA truck accident.
+There are several issues that may arise in handling evidence and dealing with insurance companies following an accident, so it is important to follow the advice of a qualified Indiana truck wreck attorney when dealing with insurance companies after a Western PA truck accident.
 Retaining experienced legal counsel could improve your chances of a successful claim.

 Admitting fault at the scene of a truck accident in Western PA or Indiana, PA is often a mistake because that statement cannot be taken back, whether it is stated verbally or in written form.
 If an accident victim has admitted to being at fault, that makes establishing negligence in truck accident cases very difficult on the part of the other party.
 When it comes to both discussions at the scene, and in calls with insurance companies after leaving the scene, less is often more.

 Typically, an insurance adjuster will call the victim almost immediately after an accident and ask to take a recorded statement.
 Lawyers often advise victims to not give a recorded statement for several reasons.
 For example, many insurance adjusters will ask one-sided questions that are designed to minimize their client’s fault and put the blame on the other person.

 When a person is asked an unfair or misleading question, it is virtually impossible to give an answer that will not hurt his or her case.
 Insurance adjusters often record these statements and, in a deposition or a trial, the lawyer for the insurance company could use that recording to try to hold things against the victim.

 Insurance adjusters may ask one-sided questions that are designed to minimize their client’s liability as well as minimize the victim’s injuries.
 If this conversation transpires between only the defendant’s insurance adjuster and the truck accident victim on the phone, an injury attorney is unable to assist.